Do you write titles but that never gives you a chance to stand out? Certainly, the key ingredient that you’re missing is “emotion”.

 • You can cut off fewer necessary conjunctions, auxiliary verbs or use short synonyms to minimize the length.

 For instance, from the title I selected in the previous step, I can remove the conjunction “that” that will make no big difference.
 I could remove “will” but it emphasizes on the topic.
 So I kept it.
 Here is the outcome:

 - How To Write Headlines That Gets More Shares

 Add Emotional Marketing Value (EMV)

 Now a bunch of questions might be appearing in your mind.
-Such as how to check emv score, what is the recommended score and how to earn that score.
+Such as how to check the EMV score, what is the recommended score and how to earn that score.

-Don’t worry, here we will go through two tools that will check emv and help you improve the emotional value.
+Don’t worry, here we will go through two tools that will check the EMV and help you improve the emotional value.

 This tool is based on Dr. Hakim Chishti’s (a U.S. government research scholar) study back in the 60s and 70s.
 He found sometimes meaning can be mistaken, and the sound tones are interpreted the same way by emotion.

 So the emotional language creates a very predictable response and often very advantageous in marketing.
 This tool will analyze that value and give it a score which is called EMV.

 It’s stated most professional copywriters will score between 30.00%-40.00%.
 And some gifted copywriters can make a score between 50.00%-75.00%.